 I am wildly enthusiastic about silence and often encourage my clients to take some time to consciously ‘enter into the silence’ as a way of recharging the mind and body, as well as the spirit.
-Based of my own experiences of being in silence, from 5-minute meditations, to ‘holy baths’, a half-day or a weekend, up to 8 day silent retreats, I know of no other activity that can induce such a profound sense of inner peace and connection to Grace.
-And there are many places and ways to experience silence, from being at home to a designated silent retreat center
+Based on my own experiences of being in silence, from 5-minute meditations, to ‘holy baths’, a half-day or a weekend stillness retreat, all the way up to up to nine day silent retreats, I know of no other activity that can induce such a profound sense of inner peace and connection to Grace.
+And there are many places and ways to experience silence, from being at home to a designated silent retreat centre.

 Why is silence so powerful?